 What are the symptoms of ulcerative colitis?

 The main symptom of ulcerative colitis is diarrhea that often becomes bloody.
-Occasionally, the symptoms of ulcerative colitis include severe bloody diarrhea, dehydration, abdominal pain and fever.
+Occasionally, the symptoms of ulcerative colitis include severe bloody diarrhea, dehydration, abdominal pain, and fever.
 Other symptoms may include painful, urgent bowel movements or pus or blood in the stool.
-Ulcerative colitis may be associated with weight loss, persistent canker sores, joint pain or soreness, eye pain when looking at bright light, anemia (a deficiency in red blood cells) or skin lesions (sores).
+Ulcerative colitis may be associated with weight loss, joint pain, anemia (a deficiency in red blood cells), or skin lesions (sores).

 What causes ulcerative colitis?

 The cause of ulcerative colitis remains unknown, but it is likely caused by an abnormal response of the immune system in the gastrointestinal tract to something in the gut -- food or bacteria in the intestines, or even the lining of the bowel -- that causes uncontrolled inflammation.